-This time last month, J and I were lying on a white sandy shore of Mexico, sipping margaritas and ordering poolside nachos like it was our job.
+This time last month, J and I were lying on a white sandy shores of Riviera Maya, Mexico, sipping margaritas and ordering poolside nachos like it was our job.
 Take.
 Me.
 Back.

 First thing’s first: this was my second time out of country ever, and I had never flown over water that was legitimately light blue and/or green.
 Flying into Cancun is like flying into a tropical oasis!
 So lush and totally gorgeous.
 Upon landing, we were greeted with margaritas and Coronas, so cheers to that.

 P.S.
 My hair and makeup weren’t done for anything except out fancy dinners.
 Ain’t nobody got time to get all fancy when it’s 90 degrees and humid and you’re hanging in saltwater all day, so don’t hate. 😉

 As soon as we had dropped our luggage off at our palace of a resort, it was off to the beach!
 Because it’s an all-inclusive adults-only resort, it caters a lot to honeymooners and anniversary-celebrators.
 So, little couples tiki areas and lounge-y beds by the water were everywhere!